AndersonVazquezDelaluz/cbtis47-db-project-salchichasparrita-2026/docs/technical.summary1.md

 ### 1.3 Product & Inventory
 **FR-10.** The system must allow creating, updating, and deleting products
 **FR-11.** The system must manage inventory movements (SALE / RESTOCK)
-**FR-12.** Products with zero stock must be marked as "Out of stock"
-**FR-13.** The system must prevent adding products to orders if stock is insufficient

 ### 1.4 Tables
 **FR-14.** The system must allow managing tables (number and capacity)